yusefmosiah/choir-scales/docs/VisionStatement.md

   - **No In-Protocol Burning**: Tokens remain within the ecosystem, either in content accounts or held by users.
 - **Token Recapture**: Tokens from split edit decisions are recaptured by the Choir Treasury, sustaining future distributions.

-### 5.4 Simulation and Forecasting

-To ensure the robustness of Choir's tokenomics, extensive simulations have been conducted to model token distribution and circulation over time.
-These simulations account for user growth, content creation rates, edit proposal dynamics, approval rates, and token decay mechanisms.

-**Key Insights from Simulation**:

-- **Sustainable Token Supply**: The fixed supply and token recapture mechanisms prevent excessive inflation.
-- **Balanced Distribution**: Tokens flow efficiently from the Treasury to users and content accounts, promoting active engagement.
-- **Content Visibility**: High-token-content attracts more citations, creating a positive feedback loop that enhances its prominence.
-- **Economic Stability**: The absence of in-protocol burning and the hard cap maintain economic stability and token value.

 ---

 ## 6. AI Integration: Leveraging Token-Scored Data for RL Training